-If we compare a tester to a salesperson and consider the developer as a buyer, the following two objectives comes to my mind which are logically similar to a sales job –
+If we compare a tester to a salesperson and consider the developer as a buyer, the following two objectives come to my mind which is logically similar to a sales job –

 1) Make developer actually WANT to fix the Defect